VolkerH/Lattice_Lightsheet_Deskew_Deconv/README.md

 ## License

+This library was written by Volker Hilsenstein at Monash Micro Imaging.

-The code in this repository falls under a BSD-3 license, with the exceptions of parts from other projects (which will have their respective licenses reproduced in the source files.)
+The code in this repository is distributed under a BSD-3 license, with the exceptions of parts from other projects (which will have their respective licenses reproduced in the source files.)